Arrata-TTRPG/Arrata-TTRPG/src/sections/foreword.typ

 can.
 Hopefully you'll see your change and name (if you so choose) in the changelog and credits.

-I value criticism and learning from your mistakes; it's major part of Arrata, and I would be a fool to write such a system yet fail to act in a way that demonstrates those principles.
+I value criticism and learning from your mistakes; it's a major part of Arrata, and I would be a fool to write such a system yet fail to act in a way that demonstrates those principles.

 #pagebreak()